cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 This basic type is the basis for modeling "cloud-native" architectures with Cloudify, which opens a range of basic "building blocks":

+* `cloudify.nodes.Component` - A generic building block type (a root type) which enables a basic infrastructure for building "cloud-native" architectures.
 * `cloudify.nodes.ServiceComponent` - This node type is for modeling application's different internal services with the inter-connections between them.

 ## Workflows